How Many Cryptos Have Failed? List of Dead Coins That Went Bust

 BCC was the native token of BitConnect, a platform that allowed investors to earn interest on Bitcoin.
 Investors could swap BTC for the BCC token and earn interest while holding it.
 It was claimed that high returns were the result of a proprietary trading bot that could spot opportunities in the market.
 At its peak, the BCC token reached $400 per token.

-However, in January 2018 the platform was quickly closed by authorities due to concerns that it was a Bitcoin Ponzi scheme.
-The extent of the Ponzi scheme was revealed in early 2022, when the founder, Satish Kumbhani, was formally indicted by the SEC and charged with a range of fraud charges.
+However, in January 2018, authorities quickly closed the platform due to concerns that it was a Bitcoin Ponzi scheme.
+The extent of the Ponzi scheme was revealed in early 2022 when the founder, Satish Kumbhani, was formally indicted by the SEC and charged with a range of fraud charges.
 After the closure of the exchange, the BCC token plunged 90% and was quickly delisted from all crypto platforms, leaving thousands of investors holding the dead coin.

 5. SafeMoon (SAFE)